cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 * Facilitating the eventual [deadline enforcement](./game-forfeit.md).
 * Adding [_money_](./game-wager.md) handling, including [foreign tokens](./wager-denom.md).

-Now that a game is created, it is time to play it.
+Now that a game is created, it is time to play it by adding moves.
 That is the subject of the [next section](./play-game.md).